Welcome, Regis Class of 2027! Deposit Here.

 Residents are responsible for the loss, theft of, or damage to, both Regis property and/or personal property caused by a resident or his/her guests.
 Regis is not responsible for a student’s property, even in the case of emergencies.
 Each resident is encouraged to take appropriate steps to safeguard his/her property.

 Regis will respond to and mitigate the effects of an emergency in order to provide for the welfare of its residents.
-In an emergency, Regis reserves the right to close residence halls, student rooms, or common areas and/or dining facilities temporarily without making any adjustments in the charges.
-However, Regis will do everything reasonably possible in an emergency to restore normalcy.
+In an emergency, Regis may close residence halls, student rooms, or common areas and/or dining facilities at any time with limited notice.
+An emergency closure may occur without making any adjustments to room and board costs.
+If necessary, Regis may relocate residents to other residence halls and/or residence hall rooms.

-For full listing of all residence hall policies, please go to the Regis College Student Handbook.
+For full listing of all residence hall policies, please go to the Regis College Student Handbook: